Remembrance Day

 Official NSW Remembrance Day service

 All members of the public are invited and encouraged to attend the NSW Remembrance Day service at the Cenotaph in Sydney's Martin Place.
-The ceremony will commence at 10.30am on Monday, 11 November 2024.
+The ceremony will commence at 10.30am on Tuesday, 11 November 2025.

-To find out more, including getting to the service using public transport, visit the NSW Government website.
+To find out more, including getting to the service using public transport, visit the NSW Government website

 Former NSW Centenary of Anzac Ambassador and radio broadcaster Gareth McCray OAM has written and produced a mini special to commemorate Remembrance Day.
 Listen below.